HTML has links - PDF has Authentication

 (1) The ecology accrediting authority may deny accreditation if the applicant laboratory:

-• Fails to comply with standards for critical elements of the on-site audit;
+(a) Fails to comply with standards for critical elements of the audit;

-• Fails to disclose pertinent information in the application;
+(c) Fails to disclose pertinent information in their environmental laboratory accreditation application;

-(2) A laboratory may be denied accreditation for a specific parameter for unsatisfactory proficiency testing results.
+(2) A laboratory may be denied accreditation for a specific parameter for unacceptable proficiency testing results.

 (3) Laboratories denied accreditation may appeal under the provisions of WAC 173-50-200.
 If an appeal does not result in action favorable to the laboratory, and following correction of deficiencies, laboratories denied accreditation may reapply for accreditation to include payment of appropriate fees as determined in WAC 173-50-190.